alexssh/vibe-ui-lib/README.md

 This repository represents a proof-of-concept for importing Figma components into a React library using MCP (Model Context Protocol) with Cursor (+ gemini-2.5-pro).

-The goal is to obtain components that are as close as possible to production-ready, with well-documented and structured code that is easy to maintain and modify, primarily manually.
+The goal is to obtain components that are as close as possible to production-ready, with well-documented and structured code that is easy to maintain and modify.

-The examples in the demo Storybook are displayed as-is, without manual changes after being imported from Figma.

 - [Demo](https://alexssh.github.io/vibe-ui-lib/)
 - [Figma library file (source)](https://www.figma.com/design/QbK6Oyz6JR1lKLZNqPvzr8/Vibe-UI-Lib?node-id=0-1&t=3Y07vxxsmtbpHwAM-1)